 Yes, it’s all a bit of a mouthful but it’s important to emphasis these chemicals have nothing whatsoever to do with cannabis.
 They are different chemicals entirely and to understand what that means, you need to know a little organic chemistry.

 You, your brain and drugs are all made of organic chemicals.
 Organic chemicals are made up mostly of carbon atoms which have the weird property of joining (or “bonding”) together into long chains to form molecules.
 Each carbon atom has four bonding locations and other chemicals can bond to the spare carbon bonds, which usually means hydrogen.
 The way these molecules are drawn is with a series of lines which represent the carbon to carbon bonds.
+Each carbon to carbon bond also has hydrogen ataoms, but these aren’t shown.

 This is what the THC molecule – the main ingredient in cannabis that gets you stoned – looks like, remember unless otherwise shown, at the end of each bond line is a carbon atom, each of which has four bonds.
-Hydrogen atoms “H” occupy the bonds not shown, “O” is an oxygen atom:
+Hydrogen atoms “H” occupy the bonds not shown, “O” is an oxygen atom

 Drugs work by occupying receptor sites in the brain normally occupied by very specifically shaped brain “messenger” chemicals.
 The molecular structure is very, very important when it comes to what the effect will be on the consumer.
-Even small differences in molecular shape may have vastly different results on the brain.
+Even small differences in molecular shape may have vastly different impacts on the brain.

 Think of your brain as being a chemical computer which is controlled by chemicals which are designed to do very specific jobs.